Law License Fee Information

 - At the end of the online process, you will be given an option to pay by mailing a check, money order, or cashier's check payable to the State Bar of Michigan.

-- There is a form to print out and send with your payment, but if you don’t have access to a printer, you can write your P number in the check memo.
+- Upon completing the online renewal process, you can print a remittance document to send with your payment to the address on the remittance document.
+If you don’t have access to a printer, please write your P number in the check memo field.

 - Payments are not accepted any other way, including over the phone.